 Taking a right on Hwy 33 the landscape changed from high plains to twisting mountain roads.

 Mother Nature had returned in abundance after fire ravished the valley a year and a half ago, and we were greeted with pungent yellow deerweed lining the road.
-By the time we reached the summit, it was nearly 90 degrees and I was glad I had removed my scarf and extra layers.
+I loved seeing all of the greenery and when we reached the summit, it was nearly 90 degrees, and I was glad I had removed my scarf and extra layers.

 I was lost in thought riding pillion and watching the scenery when we rounded a corner, and the temperature dropped by 15 degrees in an instant.
 It took one more turn to realize why, and we stopped to take photos of the enormous fog bank pushing its way up through the valley.

 Luckily, Ojai Deer Lodge wasn’t far away and we stopped to enjoy some music, a bottle of water and some local flavor.
 This place is popular with riders and on the weekends has a lineup of bikes out front.